sskorol/manifold-lombok-issue/README.md

 ### Manifold -> Lombok NPE

-This repo helps to reproduce NPE while using both Manifold and Lombok.
+This repo helps to reproduce NPE while using both Manifold and Lombok: see [#137](https://github.com/manifold-systems/manifold/issues/137)

 #### Installation